PolyGraph Discrepancy: a classifier-based metric for graph generation

 The \ac{mmd} can be expressed as the distance between the mean embeddings of $P$ and $Q$ in the \ac{rkhs} $\mathcal{H}$ induced by $k$.
 This framing leads to a variational formulation where the MMD is precisely the optimal linear classification risk achievable by a discriminator in the unit ball of $\mathcal{H}$~\citep{sriperumbudur2009maxmmd}.
 We refer to~\cref{appendix:mmd_linear_classification_risk} for a detailed derivation.

-\textbf{Limitations.} A fundamental limitation of MMD for model evaluation is its lack of an absolute scale \citep{obray2022evaluation}.
-The MMD value is sensitive to the choice of kernel and the scaling of input features.
-For instance, using a linear kernel, simply scaling the input features by a scalar factor will scale the resulting MMD by the same factor.
-This makes it impossible to compare MMD metrics across different graph descriptors.
-While MMD can rank models relative to a baseline for a fixed descriptor, it provides no absolute measure of performance.
+A fundamental limitation of MMD for model evaluation is its lack of an absolute scale \citep{obray2022evaluation}.
+Even within a single kernel family such as the RBF kernel, changing the bandwidth $\sigma$ changes the resulting MMD for the same pair of distributions, so no single value carries a kernel-independent meaning.
+In practice, this sensitivity is amplified by the choice of input features: with a linear kernel, for instance, simply rescaling the features rescales the MMD by the same factor.
+As a result, comparing MMD scores across different graph descriptors is not meaningful, and while MMD can rank models for a fixed descriptor, it provides no absolute measure of performance.

 To overcome this, we turn to metrics that possess a fixed intrinsic scale, making them comparable across different graph descriptors.
 This leads us to the Jensen-Shannon divergence and, more generally, to the family of $f$-divergences.